 Length: 8 – 12 feet

-Most buyers gravitate toward pop up campers because of their tiny, drivable profile.
+Most buyers gravitate toward pop up campers with bathrooms because of their tiny, drivable profile.

 The Jayco Jay Sport line manages to fit everything standard in other pop up campers in an almost unbelievably small body.